MyPureCloud/user-provisioning-scripts-js/docs/outline.md

    NPM install
    Docker install

-## Module 1: How the script runs and authenticates the user
+## Module 1: Running the script and authenticating the users

 1. Use an OAuth client id
 2. Token returned is only good for the time on the clinet.
 If you were to write some kind